ericsun95/Flying-High-Again/written_exam/markedquestions.md

 ### Advisory Circulars
 - <span style="color:green"> FAA advisory circulars containing subject matter specifically related to Airspace are issued under which subject number? </span>
 - 70. In the advisory circular system, the information covering airspace is issued under the subject number 70.
+- <span style="color:green"> FAA advisory circulars containing subject matter specifically related to Airmen are issued under which subject number? </span>
+- 60.
+  In the advisory circular system, the information covering airmen is issued under the subject number 60.
+- **Distraction** 90.
+  The information covering air traffic control and general operations is issued under the subject number 90.

+- <span style="color:green"> Advisory Circulars (ACs) are issued to inform the public of nonregulatory material:</span>
+- And are not binding.
+  Unless incorporated into a regulation by reference, the contents of an advisory circular are not binding on the public.

+### ADS-B Surveillance Systems

+- <span style="color:green"> You are performing a test flight in the vicinity of Onawa airport (K36) at 11,000' MSL.
+What additional equipment does the aircraft need to have installed? </span>
+- ADS-B Out.
+  Per 91.225, unless otherwise authorized by ATC, no person may operate an aircraft unless the aircraft has ADS-B Out equipment installed in Class E airspace within the 48 contiguous states and the District of Columbia at and above 10,000 feet MSL, excluding the airspace at and below 2,500 feet above the surface.
+  ADS-B Out is only required for flights within the designated lateral and vertical boundaries up to 10,000' MSL of Class B, and C airspace, and Class E airspace above 10,000' MSL (excluding at or below 2,500' AGL) within the contiguous United States.

 ### Radio Aids to Navigation
 https://aviation.stackexchange.com/questions/80912/what-radial-is-the-aircraft-crossing

+- <span style="color:green"> If your GPS receiver is equipped with WAAS—Wide Area Augmentation System—your position accuracy is </span>
+- Less than three meters.
+  A differential global positioning system (DGPS) that improves the accuracy of the system.
+Traditional GPS is accurate to 15 meters.
+WAAS-enabled GPS accuracy is less than three meters 95 percent of the time.

+- <span style="color:green"> When the course deviation indicator (CDI) needle is centered during an omnireceiver check using a VOR test signal (VOT), the omnibearing selector (OBS) and the TO/FROM indicator should read </span>
+- 0° FROM or 180° TO, regardless of the pilot's position from the VOT.
+  With the CDI centered, the OBS should read 0° with a FROM indication, or the OBS should read 180° with a TO indication.

+- <span style="color:green"> A VOR test facility—VOT—transmits a: </span>
+- 360 degree radial in all directions.
+  The FAA VOR test facility (VOT) transmits a test signal, 360 degree radial, in all directions which provides users a convenient means to determine the operational status and accuracy of a VOR receiver while on the ground where a VOT is located.

 ### Basic Maths
 - fuel -- 6 pounds (average consumption 8 gals/hr), when calculating the weight & moment, remember to use pound instead of the gallon
 - As a rule of thumb, divide the difference between the temperature and dew point by 4.4 to determine the height of the cloud base.
 82° F - 38° F = 44.
 44 / 4.4 = 10 (in thousands of feet) or 10,000'.
+- (Compass Heading: don't forget compass card): With a plotter, measure the true course from Claxton to Hampton as 44°.
+Use a flight computer to find the true heading of 40°.
+Add variation of 6°W. 40°+6° = 46°.
+Interpolate between -3° and -4° on compass card as -3.5.
+46-3.5 = 42.5.
+Round to 43°.